 Iranians continued celebrating Nowruz even after Arabs’ invasion, which brought Islam to Iran.
 Arab caliphs weren’t happy about this at all, but Iranian Muslims kept on honoring and celebrating their national rituals.

 When Safavids ruled in Iran from 16th to 18th centuries, Nowruz celebration was mixed with some Islamic rituals.
-Religious leaders narrated traditions from Imams to approve that the prophet Mohammad and others did great things at such a day.
+Religious leaders narrated traditions from Imams to approve that the prophet Mohammad and others did great things on such a day.
 Therefore, today Iranian Shiites celebrate Nowruz as an annual Iranian-Islamic event and even recognize it as a holy and blessed day.